richlamdev/tf-github-admin/README.md

 This is a straight forward data scrape and Terraform importation.
 The API data obtained is a list of all repos associated with the org.

-Note the JSON data used for the importation for all the repositories are stored as individual files in the `repos/` folder at the root of the repo.
+The JSON data used for the importation for all the repositories are stored as individual files in the `repos/` folder at the root of the repo.
+Storing as separate files due was chosen due to potential long length of a single file of all repos.
+This allows for easier management, when amending changes to a repo.

 There is an additional folder `repos-full-data` created, with the execution of `python3 import-data.py repos`  This folder contains the full api data of each repository.
 This is for reference if needed.
 For the most part, this folder can be ignored

 ### github_repository_collaborators implementation